DPBayes/jax-chacha-prng/README.md

 Quick use functions:

 - `chacha.cipher.encrypt_with_key`: Encrypt a of any length message by providing a 256 bit key, 96 bit nonce/IV and an optional 32 bit initial counter value.
-- `chacha.cipher.decrypt_with_key`: Encrypt a of any length message by providing a 256 bit key, 96 bit nonce/IV and an optional 32 bit initial counter value.
+- `chacha.cipher.decrypt_with_key`: Decrypt a of any length message by providing a 256 bit key, 96 bit nonce/IV and an optional 32 bit initial counter value.

 State construction and use: